-For the founders of Sydney bag label Ahimsa Collective, this Buddhist way of thinking was missing from the fashion industry and, in particular, handbag production.
+For the founders of Sydney bag label A_C Official (formerly Ahimsa Collective), this Buddhist way of thinking was missing from the fashion industry and, in particular, handbag production.

 They had searched for products that met their ethical standards (free from harm) and their quality standards (well made and durable) but were unable to find anything that fit the bill.

-Wanting to avoid use of leather and fur, and also the cheap ‘pleather’ alternative that was harmful to the planet, they sought to create an ethical alternative the Ahimsa Collective could represent.
+Wanting to avoid use of leather and fur, and also the cheap ‘pleather’ alternative that was harmful to the planet, they sought to create an ethical alternative the A_C Official could represent.

-That alternative turned out to be a range of sustainable materials – from upcycled pineapple waste (Pinatex) to deadstock vinyl and even washable paper.
+That alternative turned out to be a range of sustainable materials – from upcycled pineapple waste (Pinatex) and cactus-based fibres to deadstock vinyl and even washable paper.

-These fabrics feature across a range of womens handbags in the Ahimsa Collective range, coming in clutches, messenger bags, totes and more.
+These fabrics feature across a range of womens handbags in the A_C range, coming in clutches, messenger bags, totes and more.

 Another way the brand is reducing waste is in the packaging they use and their mailers.
 All printed cards are on recycled cardboard and use toxic-free inks, and the mailer bags themselves are decomposable.

-In the future, Ahimsa Collective hopes to bring in even more sustainable materials including mushroom and apple leather, and hope to see this trend become the norm throughout the industry.
+In the future, A_C hopes to bring in even more sustainable materials including mushroom and apple leather, and hope to see this trend become the norm throughout the industry.

 The founders say their bags are for shoppers looking for high-end luxury accessories that offer something to the environment, rather than taking from it.